-- (a) to inform the Board of Directors of the outcome of the statutory audit and to explain how the statutory audit contributed to the integrity of the Financial Statements and what the role of the audit committee was in this process; - (b) to monitor the financial reporting process and to submit recommendations of proposals to ensure its integrity; - (c) to monitor the effectiveness of the company's internal quality control and risk management system and, where applicable, its internal audit regarding the financial reporting without breaching its independence; - (d) to monitor the audit of the annual and consolidated financial statements, in particular, its performance, taking into account any findings and conclusions by the competent authority pursuant to Article 26 (6) of the Statutory Audit Regulation - (e) to review the additional report prepared by the statutory auditors or audit firm submitted to the Audit Committee in terms of Article 11 of the Statutory Audit Regulation.
-The Audit Committee may disclose the additional report to third parties in order to execute its functions in line with the terms of reference; - (f) to review and monitor the independence of the statutory auditors or audit firms in accordance with Articles 22, 22a, 22b, 24a and 24b of the Directive 2006/43/EC on statutory audits of annual accounts and consolidated accounts, amending Council Directive 78/660/EEC and 83/349/EEC and repealing Council Directive 84/253/EEC and Article 6 of the Statutory Audit Regulation and in particular the appropriateness of the provision of non-audit services to the audited entity in accordance with Article 5 of the Statutory Audit regulation; - (g) the responsibility for the procedure for the selection of statutory auditors or audit firms; - (h) to recommend the statutory auditors or the audit firm to be appointed in accordance with Article 16 of the Statutory Audit Regulation; - (i) to review the Company's internal financial control system and, unless addressed by a separate risk committee or the Board itself, risk management systems; and - (j) reviewing the organisation of the internal audit function of the Company, including its plans, activities, staffing and organisational structure.
+- e. to monitor the audit of the annual and consolidated financial statements, in particular, its performance, taking into account any findings and conclusions by the competent authority pursuant to Article 26 (6) of the Statutory Audit Regulation; - f. to review the additional report prepared by the statutory auditors or audit firm submitted to the Audit Committee in terms of Article 11 of the Statutory Audit Regulation.
+The Audit Committee may disclose the additional report to third parties in order to execute its functions in line with the terms of reference: - g. to review and monitor the independence of the statutory auditors or audit firms in accordance with Articles 22, 22a, 22b, 24a and 24b of the Directive 2006/43/EC on statutory audits of annual accounts and consolidated accounts, amending Council Directive 78/660/ EEC and 83/349/EEC and repealing Council Directive 84/253/EEC and Article 6 of the Statutory Audit Regulation and in particular the appropriateness of the provision of non-audit services to the audited entity in accordance with Article 5 of the Statutory Audit regulation;

+h. the responsibility for the procedure for the selection of statutory auditors or audit firms;

+- i. to recommend the statutory auditors or the audit firm to be appointed in accordance with Article 16 of the Statutory Audit Regulation; - j. to review the Company's internal financial control system and, unless addressed by a separate risk committee or the Board itself, risk management systems; and - k. reviewing the organisation of the internal audit function of the Company, including its plans, activities, staffing and organisational structure.